 I don't see why you take much issue with Napoleon though, a lot of his wars were defensive, and he wasn't completely contrary to revolutionary ideals like many people think he was.

-> crazy no proof > mass murderer no proof
+> mass murderer

-he connected east and west and creating and hellenic empire paved the way for abramic religions to expand also ancient alexandria was the best city in the world
+he connected east and west and creating and hellenic empire paved the way for abramic religions to expand

 when you kill your enemies, you win, and a long time passes, you're a good guy, because the strong beating the weak is inherently good